Where Should The Cheese On The Burger Emoji Go?

-So, emojis on iPhone vs. Android look ever so slightly different.
+So, emojis on iOS vs. Android look ever so slightly different.
 You knew that, right?

 Take, for example, the dog emoji: